Program Founded in 2000 by Art Access

 Designed for adults with and without disabilities, ages 19 and older

 Come join together in the Art Access workshop space and join other art-minded adults to experience a day of creating art, guided by professional artists.
 Each year this series of five workshops offers a variety of art medium and an opportunity to develop new art skills.

 Founded in 1995 by Art Access

-Designed for teens ages 13 - 19 (or up to age 22, for people with cognitive disabilities)
+Designed for teens with and without disabilities, ages 12 - 18 (or up to age 22, for people with cognitive disabilities)

 "The first thing he said as we were leaving (the workshop) was 'When do I get to come back for the next class?'
 That is a lot coming from (him)."
 Father of Teen Workshop participant who rarely speaks.

 Program Founded in 1995 by Art Access

 This fully participatory program provides adults with disabilities the opportunity to be creatively engaged and to have direct access to professionals in the arts.
-Residencies are conducted year-round for groups of adults at community partner venues where adults with disabilities live or gather, such as rehabilitation centers, care centers, senior centers and other public or private service organizations.
+Residencies are conducted year-round for groups of adults at community partner venues where adults with disabilities live or gather, such as rehabilitation centers, care centers, senior centers and other disability service organizations.